RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud: Formal Proofs

-\begin{theorem} With probability $p>\frac{1}{2}$, at least one replica commits an elected-asynchronous block after exiting the asynchronous path. \end{theorem} \begin{proof} Let leader $L$ be the output of the common-coin-flip($v$) (see line~\ref{A:line:25}).
-A replica commits a block during the asynchronous mode if the <asynchronous-complete> message from $L$ is among the first $n-f$ <asynchronous-complete> messages received during the asynchronous mode (see line~\ref{A:line:26}), which happens with probability at least greater than $\frac{1}{2}$.
-Hence with probability no less than $\frac{1}{2}$, each replica commits a chain in a given asynchronous phase. \end{proof}
+\begin{theorem} With probability $p>\frac{1}{2}$, at least one replica commits an elected-fallback block after exiting the fallback path. \end{theorem} \begin{proof} Let leader $L_{elected}$ be the output of the common-coin-flip($v$).
+A replica commits a block during the fallback mode if the $<$asynchronous-complete$>$ message from $L_{elected}$ is among the first $n-f$ $<$asynchronous-complete$>$ messages received during the fallback mode, which happens with probability at least greater than $\frac{1}{2}$.
+Hence with probability no less than $\frac{1}{2}$, each replica commits a chain in a given fallback phase. \end{proof}

 \begin{theorem} A majority of replicas keep committing new blocks with high probability. \end{theorem} \begin{proof} We first prove this theorem for the basic case where all replicas start the protocol with $v = 0$.
-If at least $n-f$ replicas eventually enter the asynchronous path, by theorem~\ref{th:9}, they eventually all exit the asynchronous path, and a new block is committed by at least one replica with probability no less than $\frac{1}{2}$.
-According to the asynchronous-complete step (see line~\ref{A:line:33}), all nodes who enter the asynchronous path enter view $v = 1$ after exiting the asynchronous path.
+If at least $n-f$ replicas eventually enter the fallback path, by theorem~\ref{th:9}, they eventually all exit the fallback path, and a new block is committed by at least one replica with probability no less than $\frac{1}{2}$.
+According to the asynchronous-complete step, all nodes who enter the fallback path enter view $v = 1$ after exiting the fallback path.
 If at least $n-f$ replicas never set $isAsync$ to true, this implies that the sequence of blocks produced in view $1$ is infinite.
 By Theorem~\ref{th:2}, the blocks have consecutive round numbers, and thus a majority replicas keep committing new blocks.

 Now assume the theorem~\ref{th:11} is true for view $v = 0,..., k-1$.
 Consider the case where at least $n-f$ replicas enter the view $v = k$.
-By the same argument for the $v = 0$ base case, $n-f$ replicas either all enter the asynchronous path commits a new block with $\frac{1}{2}$ probability, or keeps committing new blocks in view $k$.
+By the same argument for the $v = 0$ base case, $n-f$ replicas either all enter the fallback path commits a new block with $\frac{1}{2}$ probability, or keeps committing new blocks in view $k$.
 Therefore, by induction, a majority replicas keep committing new blocks with high probability. \end{proof}

 \begin{theorem} Each client command is eventually committed. \end{theorem} \begin{proof} If each replica repeatedly keeps proposing the client commands until they become committed, then eventually each client command gets committed according to theorem~\ref{th:11}. \end{proof}